Climb for Nepal

-Meet at 9:00 at Paradise Inn (front patio area) in Mount Rainier National Park.
+Meet 9:00 at Paradise Inn (front patio area) in Mount Rainier National Park.
 We will hike from Paradise Meadows to our training area.
-A pre-climb discussion and basic climb school will be taught.
+A pre-climb discussion and basic climbing school will be taught.
 Return to overnight in Ashford.

 Hike to Camp Muir.